From Sega Retro

 Sometime around early 1993, Jackson became involved in the production of Sonic the Hedgehog 3’s soundtrack.
-Working through collaborator and tour keyboardist Brad Buxer, and bringing five other members of his associated sound team to the game, he produced a number of compositions for the project (likely through the recording facilities of Sega Multimedia Studio.)
+Working through collaborator and tour keyboardist Brad Buxer, and bringing five additional members of his associated sound team to the game, he produced a number of compositions for the project - likely through the recording facilities of Sega Multimedia Studio.
 Upon hearing his music translated to the Sega Mega Drive’s FM sound hardware (specifically the "crunchy" sample playback of Sonic 3's sound driver), Jackson left the project, citing displeasure in hearing these original compositions in such a relatively-limited format.
 Contrary to popular belief, the decision was unrelated to the artist's 1993 sexual abuse accusations.

-Depsite Jackson removing his music from the project, members of his sound team would remain to compose some of the game's final soundtrack, and either through tribute or inspiration, allusions to Jackson’s musical style were incorporated into several songs.
-Much of the game’s new jack swing themes can be attributed to the influence of Michael Jackson and his sound team, and Carnival Night Zone's theme would even directly sample the Jackson song Jam.
-The soundtrack also features motifs commonly associated with the artist, such as rhythms being punctuated with occasional “woo!”s.
+Despite Jackson removing his music from the project, his sound team would remain to compose some of the game's final soundtrack, and either through tribute or inspiration, allusions to Jackson’s musical style were incorporated into several songs.
+Much of the game’s new jack swing themes can be attributed to the influence of Jackson and his sound team, and Carnival Night Zone's theme even directly samples the Jackson song Jam.
+The soundtrack also features motifs commonly associated with the artist, such as rhythms being punctuated with the occasional “woo!”.

-From his very inception, Sonic the Hedgehog was significantly inspired by Jackson’s celebrity.
-As one of the world’s biggest pop stars, and one whose fandom easily made it to Japan, character designer Naoto Oshima borrowed Michael’s smooth “coolness” as an inspiration for building the mascot.
+One of Jackson's most notable marks on Sega's history was his influence on the company's world-famous mascot.
+From his very inception, Sonic the Hedgehog was significantly inspired by Jackson’s celebrity; as one of the world’s biggest pop stars, and one whose fandom easily made it to Japan, character designer Naoto Oshima borrowed Michael’s smooth “coolness” as an inspiration for building the mascot.
 Sonic’s famous buckled shoes were also directly inspired by Oshima’s viewing of Jackson’s 1987 album Bad.